- Privacy Notice

 SETTING THE SCENE

 At Starling, service is our no.1 priority.
 This includes respecting your privacy and protecting your information.
-This has always been the case and so we have updated this notice to build on what we are already doing and to make sure it works with the new data protection law, GDPR.
+This has always been the case and so we have updated this notice to build on what we are already doing and to make sure it continues to work with the data protection laws.

 Part of the updates include trying to make this notice even easier to understand.
 To help us do this, we use some straightforward words throughout the notice that are detailed at the bottom of it - so if you need to check what one of these words means, scroll down to the bottom.

-Please note that you don’t have to transfer your information to us; however, if you don’t, it will severely limit your ability to use our services – in particular, you will not be able to have a bank account with us.
+Please note that you do not have to transfer your information to us; however, if you do not, it will severely limit your ability to use our products and services - in particular, you will not be able to have a bank account with us.

-The notice has the following sections, so it’s best to look there first:
+The notice has the following sections, so it is best to look there first:

 - What information do we collect;